B-ruben95/Bioinformatic/HW9/README.md

 ```
 107185
 ```
-107,185 reads didt alling to the references genome
+107,185 reads did not align to the reference genome.

 2. How many primary, secondary, and supplementary alignments are in the BAM file?
 * primary aligments